DWFiv3/RailRoader/DualTracks/README.md

 **KEEP LEFT**
 - Run your trains on the left track, not the right

-Some signals just don't work, they have been disabled
+**Some signals just don't work**, they have been disabled

 Switches need to be set, this is **IMPORTANT** as you will end up in different places and going into the wrong side of things.
+- Set tracks to keep on the lefthand track unless you have a need to.
+In my game I keep the Passanger trains running in a constant loop

+# Things to note
+- Ela Passanger track only works on the inner track (towards whittier), coming the other way you dont stop
+- Wilmot station is the same (whittier bound)

 # Required Mods:
 - Railloader - https://railroader.stelltis.ch/